Sagirahlan/hrm_payroll_system_design/documentry.md

 #### Validation and Business Rules
 - Date validation for date of birth, appointment date, etc.
-- Unique constraints on employee_id and reg_no
+- Unique constraints on employee_id and staff_no
 - Mandatory fields validation for critical information
 - Automatic years of service calculation
 - Retirement date calculation based on grade level parameters